 2. Children in his family separated

-At age 6, Malcolm X’s father died under mysterious circumstances, likely at the hands of White supremacist.
+At age 6, Malcolm X’s father died under mysterious circumstances, likely at the hands of White supremacists.
 After his mother suffered a nervous breakdown, welfare workers separated Malcolm X and his siblings.

 3. White teacher discouraged his ambitions